 - The agency participates in a monthly Contract Meeting hosted by DBH on the 1st Wednesday of every month.
 The Head of Service (HOS) and Program Administrator attend these meetings along with other mental health and administrative staff. - The agency participates in quarterly Joint Vendor Meetings for STRTP providers.
 The meetings focus on the sharing of information amongst STRTP providers, including useful strategies/techniques for providing mental health services.
-Fresno County also provides the agencies with updates on the following topics: policies/procedures; STRTP regulations and interpretations; Medi-Cal standards; quality assurance and compliance reports, etc. - Provider Meetings with Community Care Licensing (CCL) -Michigan House attends provider meetings hosted by CCL.
+Fresno County also provides the agencies with updates on the following topics: policies/procedures; STRTP regulations and interpretations; Medi-Cal standards; quality assurance and compliance reports, etc. - Provider Meetings with Community Care Licensing (CCL) --Michigan House attends provider meetings hosted by CCL.
 Meetings provide information on resources available and offer technical assistance.
 Providers network amongst themselves and collaborate on ideas and experiences with California reform.

 Cultural Competence -- The agency has developed a Cultural Competence Plan that is reviewed and updated for relevance at least once per year.
 The plan incorporates objectives such as initial and ongoing competence-based training and hiring practices, culturally congruent service planning and activities for the youth that are culturally and ethnically considerate.

 Specific Activities:

 - Cultural Competence Report -- The agency prepares a semiannual report which identifies language competences of staff and cultural competence training received.
-The most recent report was completed in June 2022. - Cultural Competence Training-The agency has hosted/coordinated cultural competence and language assistance trainings for its mental health staff including Fresno County Hosted Behavioral Health Interpreter Training (BHIT) for providers and Introduction & Implementation of Cultural Responsiveness (IICR) Training. - The agency makes available its program informational materials in threshold languages.
+The most recent report was completed in June 2023. - Cultural Competence Training-The agency has hosted/coordinated cultural competence and language assistance trainings for its mental health staff including Fresno County Hosted Behavioral Health Interpreter Training (BHIT) for providers and Introduction & Implementation of Cultural Responsiveness (IICR) Training.
+In-house trainings offered include Cultural Aspects of Trauma Training; LGBTQ Training; Understanding the Intersection of DEIB and Trauma Training; Racial Trauma Informed Care Training; and Culture Competency: Keys to Engagement with Justice Involved Youth.

+- The agency makes available its program informational materials in threshold languages.
 Michigan House posts all Medi-Cal beneficiary informing materials published by Fresno County at its facilities.
 Materials are available in English, Spanish and Hmong and placed in areas of the facilities that are accessible and visible to all persons served. - Activities are hosted by Michigan House that observe and celebrate cultural/ethnic traditions, beliefs, and practices.
 Activities for the youth include art projects, preparing meals from different ethnicities and cultures, education about various holidays and celebrations, and focus groups which explore beliefs, traditions, preferences, and norms of the youth in a group setting.
 The agency conducts satisfaction surveys of the youth to assess how well it promotes inclusion.
 The youth are given the opportunity to share feedback about their overall perception of the agency.
 Results are incorporated in the agency's Performance Improvement Plan and Cultural Competence Plan.

-Individual/Family-Driven, Wellness/Recovery/Resiliency-Focused Services: All services and outcomes are reviewed during Child and Family Team (CFT) meetings where services, needs, abilities and preferences are considered in the CFT plan.
+Individual/Family-Driven, Wellness/Recovery/Resiliency-Focused Services:

+All services and outcomes are reviewed during Child and Family Team (CFT) meetings where services, needs, abilities and preferences are considered in the CFT plan.

 Specific Activities: